OPSILab/Data-model-mapper-frontend/docs/usage.md

 If you want to change something, you can go back to the desired editor and modify the related text.
 If you want to reset all, click **CREATE NEW** button.

-If you want to download map record, just click **EXPORT** button.
+If you want to download mapper record, just click **EXPORT** button.

-If you want to save map record into Data model mapper Database , click **SAVE AS NEW**.
+If you want to save mapper record into Data model mapper Database , click **SAVE AS NEW**.

 ![](images/editor_top.png)